 In the past, to capture panoramic photos you needed several cameras and then a lot of stitching.
 But, now, thanks to the advent of computer science, you can do all these things with just one camera and software.

-Second, this type of photos can give your spectator something which he or she can immediately connect to or even relate in some case.
-This connection in the other hand makes the photo even more powerful, as the spectators can feel what is there to feel.
+Secondly, this type of photo can give your spectator something to which he or she can immediately connect or even relate in some cases.
+This connection on the other hand makes the photo even more powerful, as the spectators can feel what is there to feel.

-After all, what better ways to convey emotions and telling a story other than using real human and use them to tell the story.
+After all, what better ways to convey emotions and telling a story than using real humans and use them to tell the story.

 In any kind of photography, post-production is as important as the photography itself, if not more.
-You will find yourself spending more time in the post-processing than photography itself.
-There are lots of aspects of photography where you will feel the need to do the post job.
+You will find yourself spending more time in post-processing than photography itself.
+There are lots of aspects of photography where you will feel the need to do the job after photography.
 Different types of photography need different types of retouching.
 For example, in wedding photography, you will focus on the lighting and the overall color balance of the photo.
-In some case, you might end up playing with the shadows and the highlights to make the bride and groom more artsy in photograph.
+In some cases, you might end up playing with the shadows and the highlights to make the bride and groom more artsy in a photograph.

 Now, back to drone photography.
 Unlike your typical photography drone photography is a bit challenging.
-First of all, you will most likely to use a camera which is designed for shooting video (in most cases).
+First of all, you are most likely to use a camera that is designed for shooting video (in most cases).
 Because most of the consumer drones are designed for cinematography, not photography.
-That’s why the overall quality of the photograph often lacks in sharpness and resolution.
-Most of the drone camera house relatively small sensor compared to the professional DSLRs.
+That’s why the overall quality of the photograph often lacks sharpness and resolution.
+Most drone cameras house relatively small sensors compared to professional DSLRs.
 So the quality is not up to the mark unless of course, you use a custom gimbal with a DSLR.

-So to compensate with the shortcoming post-processing magic is necessary.
-You might need to do all the things that you typically do like color correcting, balancing highlights and shadows, exposure bracketing and so on.
+So to compensate for the shortcoming post-processing magic is necessary.
+You might need to do all the things that you typically do like color-correcting, balancing highlights and shadows, exposure bracketing, and so on.
 But what is interesting though is the perspective and what you can do with it.
 Like seriously, you can literally manipulate the whole frame and make a completely different composition.
 When you are up in the air it is very easy to get carried away with all the freedom and the views.
-And this is a good thing because it will help you get the most insane piece of photograph that you have ever seen.
+And this is a good thing because it will help you get the most insane piece of a photograph that you have ever seen.